Salmon Arm events over Thanksgiving weekend - Salmon Arm Observer

 Sunday, Oct.
 13

-Get into the fall spirit by walking among the spirits at a cemetery tour from 1 p.m. to 3 p.m. at Mount Ida Cemetery.
-The tour is lead by R.J.
+Get into the fall spirit by walking among the spirits at a cemetery tour from 1 to 3 p.m. at Mount Ida Cemetery.
+The tour is led by R.J.
 Haney Heritage Village and Museum curator Deborah Chapman on a very special tour of the old section of the Mt.
 Ida Cemetery.
 Cost is $10 per person and is limited to 35 special ticket holders.
-To reserve your tickets, call the Village at 250-832-5243.
+To reserve your tickets, call the village at 250-832-5243.

-Ad some metal mayhem into your long-weekend at the Armstrong demolition derby from 10 a.m. to 6 p.m. at the IPE Fairgrounds.
+Add some metal mayhem into your long-weekend at the Armstrong Demolition Derby from 10 a.m. to 6 p.m. at the IPE Fairgrounds.
 Tickets for adults are $15, students and seniors get in for $10.

 @CameronJHT